Melvindddd/Noobie-Repository/User Manual/README.md

 *Prototype Development* – How it was designed using Figma and user-centered design methods.

-*Usage Instructions* – How the app works and how runners interact with it.

 *Design & Evaluation* – Heuristic evaluation, survey insights, and suggested improvements.

 *Visual Screens & Walkthroughs* – Image references from the actual prototype.